tanksdude/tanks-game/README.md

 * If compiling from source, you'll want Visual Studio (2019)
     * [pre-compiled executables](https://github.com/tanksdude/tanks-game/releases) are provided if that's not an option for you
-* Graphics card probably required
 * OpenGL 3.3 or later
-    * 3.2 or earlier might work if you update the shaders, but don't count on it
+    * Earlier versions probably work if you update the shaders
 * 3GHz+ CPU recommended (2GHz is probably fine)
     * Faster CPU -> more bullets on screen
-    * Single-core CPU is enough (because there's no multithreading)
+    * Single-core CPU is enough (multithreading *potentially* coming "soon")
 * RAM requirements unknown, but 100MB is good
+    * More bullets -> more RAM needed
-* No audio needed (unlikely to change in the future)
+* No audio requirements (unlikely to change in the future)
-* **Currently Windows-only** (feel free to try your luck with an emulator) and 64-bit-only
+* **Windows-only** (feel free to try your luck with an emulator) and 64-bit-only

 ### Installing